Care Providers

 “We slowly forgot about it, until this new situation arrived providentially, and we embraced it,” Carlos Arturo said.
 “Not just me, but my whole family.”

-Driven to honor his son’s memory, Carlos Arturo and Antonio decided to connect with Operation Smile and help the organization extend international cleft surgery missions to Duitama, Colombia, in 1992*.
-After two successful missions that provided surgery to 200 patients, the cousins officially established the Operation Smile Colombia Foundation in 1994.
+Driven to honor his son’s memory, Carlos Arturo and Antonio decided to connect with Operation Smile and help the organization extend international cleft surgery programs to Duitama, Colombia, in 1992*.
+After two successful programs that provided surgery to 200 patients, the cousins officially established the Operation Smile Colombia Foundation in 1994.

 And the Vargas family remains woven into the fabric the organization.
 Ernesto Vargas is the chairman of the foundation’s board of directors.
 Rodrigo Vargas Cabllero, Carlos Arturo’s son, established the foundation’s signature fundraising event “Por Una Sonrisa” as part of the annual Bogotá Half Marathon.
 Antonio’s son, Dr. Federico Vargas Mejía, grew up volunteering for Operation Smile Colombia and, today, is a volunteer cleft surgeon and board member.
 Esteban Vargas is a biomedical engineering volunteer-in-training and participates in the Por Una Sonrisa campaign.
 Carlos Arturo remains on the board in an honorary position.